 My advice is to keep it to the minimum.
 If you epically smash up your drone, it’s probably best to call it a day.
 Risks I tend to encounter are landing-related, as rocky mountains have limited soft landing places.
 A scree-slope or a knife-edge ridge can result in prop damage upon a non-stable landing.
 I’ve had a drone cartwheeling 20 metres down a steep slope.

 A spare complete set of props is light and takes up no space.
+Likewise a spare battery strap.
 If you’re going further afield or for more than one day, consider things that may get ripped off.
 For example, VTX cable, VTX antenna or those extremely delicate TBS Tracer Immortal antennas.

 Hiking with a drone backpack is not as comfortable as a normal backpack, and it’s also probably got a whole load of items that are not essential for a day out with a drone.
 I therefore use a 16L Osprey Zealot biking backpack (pictured) or 20L hiking backpack.
 After all, aside from the drone you’ll probably be carrying a jacket, food, water, etc.